adamas-oui/Sunni_Ali_geodata/README.md

 Goals: Use Google Earth, GeoName, and Wikipedia to locate places occurred on the military journey of Sunni Ali in Tarikh al-Fattash.
 Reconstruct geographical data and a timeline based on the text.
 Store the data in the .yml format for future use in the new perseus.tufts.edu.

-Sources: Tarikh al-Fattash; comments from the English edition by Wise and Abu Taleb
+Sources: Tarikh al-Fattash; comments from the English edition by Wise and Abu Taleb (Christopher Wise, editor and translator, and Hala Abu Taleb, translator.
+Taʾrīkh al Fattāsh: The Timbuktu Chronicles 1493–1599.
+Trenton, N.J.: Africa World Press, 2011.)

 Choice of language format:
 YAML (.yml) or JSON (.json) each has its own pros and cons for developers using different languages.
 Compared with JSON, YAML is commonly deemed to be a data-representation language easier to visually read for human readers and hence I chose it for this project.
 It can also be converted to JSON if needed in the future.

 YAML file explained:
-1. Title: the name of the place in the text of Tarikh Fattash (edition?)
+1. Title: the name of the place in the text of Tarikh al-Fattash

 2. Type: settlement, river, lake, province

-3.	url: Wikipedia, GeoName; or other relevant website if the previous two platforms do not offer any information.
+3.	url: Wikipedia, GeoName.org; or other relevant website if the previous two platforms do not offer any information.

 4.	data: